Installing engineered floors over concrete slabs can save you thousands of dollars. It can be a real cost saver when planned for in new construction.

 Essentially, reclaimed wood is what’s left behind from structures that have been demolished or removed, and may have cured in-place for many years, so is likely very dry and very stable.
 To look at it once it’s been deconstructed, it may appear rough and unusuable, but once it’s reclaimed, it’s beautifully aged and unique.

 Engineered wood flooring is a veneer or “face” that’s supplemented by a layered substrate to create a “plank” or “board” of flooring.
 Our substrate preference is 9 ply-Baltic birch plywood.
 The top layer, or face, and the substrate, or bottom layer, are adhered to with VOC-free glue, the face to the plywood – which has counter-splaying layers – which constitute its stability.
 Overall, it provides stability that ensures there is less shifting, expanding, or contracting when the flooring is exposed to humidity, moisture, or varying temperatures.

 Best Reasons to Choose Reclaimed Engineered Wood Flooring

-So, why use this type of flooring over other wood options?
-Here are good reasons:
+So, why use it instead of other available wood options?

 For homeowners who are environmentally conscious, using reclaimed wood is a no-brainer.
 It lessens the demand for mass-produced wood that has been recently harvested from controlled growth forests specifically grown to be used as consumer products.
 The process of harvesting trees from controlled growth forests is a drain on the environment.
 Cutting them down, transporting, and processing trees into usable lumber utilizes significantly more energy than processing reclaimed lumber.